Veteran Program – Valor

 - Memory problems

 Military service is demanding and dangerous.
-Life after the military can pose completely different yet equally fatal challenges for the men and women who have served in the armed forces.
-Discharging from military service means shifting from a tight-knit military culture built on selfless sacrifice to a civilian culture rooted in personal progress and individual success.
-Many veterans find it difficult to reintegrate with the general American public because they just can’t reacclimate.
+Life after the military can pose serious challenges for veterans.
+Leaving military service means changing from a tight-knit military culture to civilian culture that values personal progress and individual success.
+Many veterans find it difficult to return to everyday life.

 These challenges cause some veterans to turn to alcohol and drugs to self-medicate.
 This can lead to chemical dependency and addiction.
-Vogue Recovery Center understands veterans have unique needs different from many other clients when it comes to substance abuse treatment.
-Spending time in our veteran rehab centers in Nevada and Arizona can provide the behavioral health treatment you or a loved one needs to get back on the path to healthy living.
+Vogue Recovery Center understands veterans have unique needs different from many other clients when it comes to substance use treatment.
+Spending time in our veteran rehab centers in Nevada and Arizona provides the behavioral health treatment you or a loved one needs to get back on the path to healthy living.

-What to Expect in Our Veterans Treatment Program
+What to Expect in Our Treatment for Veterans

-At Vogue Recovery Centers, you can expect specialized veterans’ substance abuse treatment that focuses on trauma and other co-occurring disorders.
+At Vogue Recovery Center, you can expect specialized veterans’ substance abuse treatment that focuses on trauma and other co-occurring disorders.